vrillusions/ubuntu-kickstart/16.04/README.markdown

 # Kickstart configs for Ubuntu 16.04

+- **Status**: stable

-This folder contains kickstart configs designed for Ubuntu 14.04
+This folder contains kickstart configs designed for Ubuntu 16.04

 ## Usage